IrinaMax/Attribution-Model/README.md

 Some Attribution models I used:

-# 1 Last Interaction (or Last Click): This model gives all the credit for a conversion to the last touchpoint that the customer interacted with before converting.
+## 1 Last Interaction (or Last Click): This model gives all the credit for a conversion to the last touchpoint that the customer interacted with before converting.
 It's straightforward but can overlook earlier touchpoints that contributed to the conversion.

-#First Interaction (or First Click): In contrast to the last interaction model, this model gives all the credit to the first touchpoint that introduced the customer to the product or service.
+## 2 First Interaction (or First Click): In contrast to the last interaction model, this model gives all the credit to the first touchpoint that introduced the customer to the product or service.
 It's useful for understanding how customers initially discover a brand.

 #Linear: The linear attribution model distributes credit equally across all touchpoints in the customer journey.
 It's helpful for giving each touchpoint some recognition but may not accurately reflect the varying impact of different channels.